torvalds/linux/Documentation/mm/damon/design.rst

 - ``nr_applied``: Total number of regions that the scheme is applied.
 - ``sz_applied``: Total size of regions that the scheme is applied.
 - ``qt_exceeds``: Total number of times the quota of the scheme has exceeded.
+- ``nr_snapshots``: Total number of DAMON snapshots that the scheme is tried to be applied.

 "A scheme is tried to be applied to a region" means DAMOS core logic determined the region is eligible to apply the scheme's :ref:`action